Wake Up Dead Man: Development

-Before the release of Knives Out (2019), Rian Johnson said he would like to create sequels with Benoit Blanc investigating further mysteries, and already had an idea for a new film.
+Prior to the release of Knives Out (2019), Rian Johnson said he would like to create sequels with Benoit Blanc investigating further mysteries, and already had an idea for a new film.
 On March 31, 2021, it was reported that Netflix bought the rights to two Knives Out sequels for over $400 million.
+He wanted each film in his Knives Out series to be distinct, and opted to choose a "grounded" setting for his third film to subvert the expectation of the destinations being lavish.
+Johnson first shared his idea about the film's setting being in a church with Craig after Glass Onion's (2022) screening at the BFI London Film Festival.